Tabueeee/puppeteer-request-spy/documentation/API.md

 ### ResponseModifier.isMatchingRequest(request, matcher)
 - request \<Request\> request object provided by puppeteer
 - matcher \<(url: string, pattern: string) =\> boolean\>\> matching function passed to RequestInterceptor's constructor
-- returns: \<boolean\> returns true if any pattern provided to the ResponseModifier matches the request url
+- returns: \<boolean\> returns true if any pattern provided to the `ResponseModifier` matches the request url

 The `RequestInterceptor` calls this method to determine if an interceptedRequest matches.

 -----

 ## class: RequestModifier implements IRequestModifier
-`RequestModifier` is used to change the matched request to a different request.
+`RequestModifier` is used to change the request when matched to a specific pattern.

 ### RequestModifier constructor(pattern, responseModifierCallback)
 - `pattern`: \<string|Array\<string\>\>
 - `requestOverride`: \<((request: Request) => Promise<Overrides> | Overrides) | Overrides\>
+- `httpRequestFactory?`: \<IRequestFactory\> Factory to create a http request

 ### RequestModifier.getPatterns()
 - returns: \<Array\<string\>\> return the `pattern` list of the modifier